xraypy/xraylarch/doc/xafs/feffit.rst

 can be done easily and automatically is to estimate the noise level assuming that the data is dominated by noise that is independent of :math:`R`: white noise.
-The function :func:`estimate_noise` does this :cite:authors:`NewvilleBoyanov`, and the estimate derived from this method is used unless you specify a value for ``epsilon_k`` the noise level in :math:`\chi(k)`.
+The function :func:`estimate_noise` does this :cite:`NewvilleBoyanov`, and the estimate derived from this method is used unless you specify a value for ``epsilon_k`` the noise level in :math:`\chi(k)`.
 Though usually :math:`\epsilon` is taken to be a scalar value, it can be specfied as an array (of the same length as